panoanx/ms-mano-dynamics/README.md

 Please make sure you have the [MS-MANO Simulator](https://github.com/panoanx/ms-mano-unity) installed.

 > [!TIP]
-> You may want first understand how the simulator communicates with the training code.
+> You may need to first understand how the simulator communicates with the training code.
 >
 > In short, at each simulation step, the Unity simulator sends the user-specified features to python via a TCP socket.
 After the python code (defined as a gym step) processes the features, it sends the actions back to the simulator.
 > If you want to implement a new function in the simulator and returns new data structures, both the unity-side and python-side code should be updated.
 >
-> Please refer to the [README](https://docs.robotflow.ai/pyrfuniverse/markdown/introduction.html).
+> Please refer to the [pyrfuniverse docs](https://docs.robotflow.ai/pyrfuniverse/markdown/introduction.html) for more details.

 To train the IDNet, navigate to the root directory of this repository and run the following command:
 ```sh